-For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, supporting evidence sent to the Associate Dean of the Faculty (faculty affairs) must include a cover letter from both Department Chairs of #Program Directors or PPC Chairs must submit, at a minimum, separate letters that summarize (1) the department's or program's recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
-If faculty members eligible to write on the candidate's behalf as indicated by department or program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation, and letters from faculty on the ID Program Personnel Committee, the department and (where appropriate) Directors of other programs or Chairs of departments.
+For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, both Department Chairs or Program Directors or PPC Chairs must submit, at a minimum, separate letters that summarize (1) the department's or program's recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
+If faculty members eligible to write on the candidate's behalf as indicated by department or program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
 The departments and programs sharing the appointment must also demonstrate need and the candidate's professional quality according to guidelines described for departments in paragraph two above.

 - iii.
-The Associate Dean of the Faculty (faculty affairs) must, on or before February 154, recommend to the Dean of the Faculty/Vice President for Academic Affairs either a further three-year contract or termination of the individual's service.
+The Associate Dean of the Faculty (faculty affairs) must, on or before February 15, recommend to the Dean of the Faculty/Vice President for Academic Affairs either a further three-year contract or termination of the individual's service.
 The Associate Dean of the Faculty (faculty affairs) shall base this recommendation on the evidence submitted by the candidate's department and on the standards of excellence which the Dean maintains for the Faculty as a whole. - iii.
 The Associate Dean of the Faculty (faculty affairs) will report reappointment recommendations to CAPT on or before February 15.5 - iv.
 If the recommendations of the department and the Associate Dean of the Faculty (faculty affairs) differ, CAPT will review the candidate's file and make a third recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
 This recommendation will be made on or before February 25.6 - v.
 The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
 The decision on the candidates shall be announced as soon as possible to the departments concerned.
 The Dean of the Faculty/Vice President for Academic Affairs shall offer further three-year contracts to successful reappointment candidates on or before March 1. - vi.
 A candidate for reappointment to whom a further three-year contract is not offered in the third year shall receive written notice of a terminal one-year appointment from the Dean of the Faculty/Vice President for Academic Affairs on or before March 1. - vii.
 Reappointment consideration of faculty holding shared appointments follows the above procedures.
-If one partner in a shared appointment is not reappointed, the reappointed partner may, as an option,
+If one partner in a shared appointment is not reappointed, the reappointed partner may, as an option, assume a full-time faculty position at the end of the other partner's terminal year.
+Should the partner choose not to do so, the position will no longer be tenure-track. - viii.
+Candidates for reappointment shall have access to all written materials immediately following notification of the Dean of the Faculty/Vice President for Academic Affairs' decision.
+These materials may not be photocopied. - ix.
+The Dean of the Faculty/Vice President for Academic Affairs shall convey the result of a review to the candidate on or before May 1. - x.
+Reviews.

-4 See annual CAPT Operating Code and Calendar.
+&lt;sup>4 See annual CAPT Operating Code and Calendar.